- Business and Employment»

 John Stuart Mill admired Bentham's ideas but he believed that there were two types of happiness; Animalistic happiness and intellectual happiness.
 He placed a higher importance on intellectual pleasures.

 These bankers held up our economy then took control of it.
 J.P.
 Morgan, Rockefeller, The Rothschild's, and others created Wall Street, The Federal Reserve, and the Federal Income Tax, all systems that are designed to feed off of the hard work of the majority of the population.
 They regulate our money just like a parent would regulate a families money in a household.
-But this old house is more like "The Bates Motel" then "Little House on the Prairie."
+But this old house is more like "The Bates Motel" than "Little House on the Prairie."
 These parents give us allowance then figure out ways to take most of it back.
-You made a lot of money this year?
-Well now you owe more taxes!
+Did you make a lot of money this year?
+Well, now you owe more taxes!
 You need more money after we purposely crashed the stock market?
 Well now we have to lend you more money, and that means you owe more taxes!
 A couple of countries are supposedly doing bad things with weapons that we can't find?
-Well now we have to give you money to go to war.
+Well, now we have to give you money to go to war.
 Now you owe more taxes!

 At some point, you have to figure that these guys went past the point of just being greedy, power hungry, Egoist's and came to a point where they needed to rationalize all the evil shit they did.
 Much like King Henry VII, Hitler or Sadaam Hussein, maybe these men now believe they are doing the utilitarian thing by attempting to control the globe by any means necessary because they think the world would be better off that way.